“Success in Canada starts with learning English”

 LINC is a free language training program for eligible adult learners.
 It is funded by Immigration, Refugees and Citizenship Canada (IRCC).
 We offer a supportive, friendly and welcoming learning environment where students can learn the language skills to:

-Communicate effectively in a variety of different situations (shopping, banking, medical appointments, social interactions, landlord/tenant, emergencies, making a complaint, asking for help, etc.)
+Communicate effectively in a variety of different situations (shopping, banking, medical appointments, social interactions, landlord/tenant, emergencies, making a complaint, asking for help, etc.) and gain independence.

 Learn about Canadian culture/society/values

 - Age 18 or older

 - Be a Permanent Resident or a Convention Refugee/Protected Person

 - Persons in Canada whose applications for Permanent Resident status are being processed in Canada and who have been informed by a letter from IRCC of the initial approval of their application subject to an admissibility assessment.